 Today we are going to repair an aluminum air conditioning return loop.
 If you need to repair aluminum air conditioner lines–be it for the home, car, heavy machinery, marine etc., Super Alloy 5 is the go-to brazing rod for thousands of US air conditioning shops.

-To demonstrate the repair technique, we poked a hole in an air conditioning return loop to demonstrate how quick and easy this permanent repair can be.
+To demonstrate the repair technique, we poked a hole in an air conditioning return loop to show how quick and easy this permanent repair can be.

 Using a propane torch with a trigger start tip, we broadly heat the return loop to bring it to proper working temperature.